HSP HISTORY Blog

 Frederick remained a peaceful city with tree-lined streets and devoted citizens working toward public improvements.
 The same held true with the smaller towns and villages throughout the county.
 This was a special place, and the year 1922 marked the start of a real estate-based organization whose timing was perfect for residents, old and new.

-Frederick was also a special place to serve and accommodate visitors.
+Frederick was also a unique location to serve and accommodate visitors.
 Some were here on business, others here for pleasure, while many folks were just passing through en-route to some other destination by automobile.
 Regardless, it was hard not to be impressed with the look and feel of Barbara Fritchie’s town of “clustered spires, green-walled by the hills of Maryland.”

 The principal hostelry of town, the New City Hotel, was razed in early 1921 to make room for a new hotel.
 Under the leadership of local businessmen such as Charles McCurdy Mathias, Sr. and Col. David John Markey, a luxurious, six-story establishment would soon carry the name of another one of Frederick’s leading historical figures, Francis Scott Key, writer of “the Star-Spangled Banner.”
 The hotel would be built in 1922 and opened the following January.
 The facility was a “state of the art” amenity for its time and helped further proclaim the importance and potential of a community steeped in rich history and the American experience.